 Several federal government laws address pregnancy rights at work.

-The Pregnancy Discrimination Act (PDA) has detailed language that requires a business to treat pregnant women or may become pregnant the same as other employees or job applicants with similar abilities and limitations.
+The Pregnancy Discrimination Act (PDA) has detailed language that requires a business to treat pregnant women who may become pregnant the same as other employees or job applicants with similar abilities and limitations.
 This includes all phases of the hiring process and all work areas such as interviewing, hiring, training, scheduling, benefits, promotions, etc.

 Although your employer does not have to keep you in a certain role if you are unable to perform your duties or if staying in the role would place a significant safety risk to others, they are not allowed to remove you from that job if they believe that what you are doing would be risky for either your pregnancy or you.